-Mrs. Beaver baked a “great and gloriously sticky marmalade roll” for dessert.
-She cut 1/6 of the roll for her and Mr. Beaver to share, and then she sliced up 4/6 of the roll for the children.
+The lady beaver baked a “great and gloriously sticky marmalade roll” for dessert.
+She cut 1/6 of the roll for her and her husband to share, and then she sliced up 4/6 of the roll for the children.
 What fraction of the marmalade roll was left?

 Fraction problems start very simple, but don’t let the easy numbers make you lazy.
 Draw those bars!
 They will teach your students an intuitive understanding of the connections between math concepts: fractions are intimately related to multiplication and division.

-Mrs. Beaver had a pitcher of milk.
+Mama Beaver had a pitcher of milk.
 She poured 1/2 of it into glasses for the children to drink with dinner.
 Then she poured 1/8 of the pitcher into their cups of after-dinner tea.
-How much of the pitcher of milk did Mrs. Beaver use?
+How much of the pitcher of milk did Mama Beaver use?